Kairotic/mistakes/06_fourshaft.md

 the loom and the tension is gone.
-The extent to which it is possible or desirable to include these material limitations into a weaving language or model was one of our main topics of inquiry when talking to our advisors [Leslie], as well as the inability of even the highest range simulation software to do this fully.
+The extent to which it is possible or desirable to include these material limitations into a weaving language or model was one of our main topics of inquiry when talking to our advisers [Leslie], as well as the inability of even the highest range simulation software to do this fully.

 In total there were three types of limitations noted.
 One is the